Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

-For $s$- and $p$-shell nuclei, the \emph{ab initio} No-Core Shell Model (NCSM) \cite{Navratil:2000nm,Barrett:2013oq} provides the necessary capabilities for studies of isotopic chains, but for medium-mass nuclei this approach is not feasible because of its large computational effort.
-Many-body techniques with more modest computational scaling, such as the Coupled Cluster (CC) method, can be used to probe nuclei in the vicinity of shell closures \cite{Jansen:2011tg,Hagen:2012oq,Hagen:2012nx}, but are usually not applicable for open-shell nuclei far from shell closures.
-For such nuclei, a self-consistent Gor'kov formalism was developed recently \cite{Soma:2011vn,Soma:2013ys}, but at the present stage this approach is limited to second-order terms in the many-body perturbation expansion.
+For light nuclei, the \emph{ab initio} No-Core Shell Model (NCSM) \cite{Navratil:2000nm,Barrett:2013oq} provides the capabilities for studies of isotopic chains, but for medium-mass nuclei this approach is not feasible because of its large computational effort.
+Many-body techniques with more modest computational scaling, such as the Coupled Cluster (CC) \cite{Jansen:2011tg,Hagen:2012oq,Hagen:2012nx} or Self-Consistent Green's Function methods \cite{Barbieri:2009kx,Cipollone:2013uq}, can be used to probe nuclei in the vicinity of shell closures, but are not applicable for open-shell nuclei far from shell closures.
+For such nuclei, a self-consistent Gor'kov formalism was developed recently \cite{Soma:2011vn,Soma:2013ys}, but this approach is currently limited to second-order terms in the many-body perturbation expansion.

-In this Letter, we describe the extension of the In-Medium Similarity Renormalization Group (IM-SRG) framework of Refs. \cite{Tsukiyama:2011uq,Hergert:2012nb} to open-shell nuclei by means of a multi-reference formulation.
-We use the resulting MR-IM-SRG in conjunction with two other many-body approaches, the Importance-Truncated No-Core Shell Model (IT-NCSM) and the CC method, to perform the first \emph{ab initio} study of even oxygen isotopes with chiral NN+3N Hamiltonians.
+In this Letter, we describe the extension of the In-Medium Similarity Renormalization Group (IM-SRG) framework of Refs.~\cite{Tsukiyama:2011uq,Hergert:2012nb} to open-shell nuclei by means of a multi-reference formulation.
+We use the resulting MR-IM-SRG and two other many-body approaches, the Importance-Truncated No-Core Shell Model (IT-NCSM) and the CC method, to perform the first \emph{ab initio} study of all even oxygen isotopes with chiral NN+3N Hamiltonians.

-\paragraph{Formalism.} The main tools for the derivation of the MR-IM-SRG are the generalized normal-ordering and Wick theorem introduced by Kutzelnigg and Mukherjee \cite{Kutzelnigg:1997fk}.
-Let us denote a string of creation and annihilation operators in tensorial form,
+\paragraph{Formalism.} The main tools for the derivation of the MR-IM-SRG are the generalized normal-ordering and Wick theorem by Kutzelnigg and Mukherjee \cite{Kutzelnigg:1997fk}.
+We write a string of creation and annihilation operators in tensorial form,

-and expand it in terms of components that are normal-ordered with respect to a given reference state $\ket{\Phi}$, which can be a superposition of Slater determinants in the multi-reference case \cite{Shavitt:2009}.
+and expand it in terms of components that are normal-ordered with respect to an arbitrary reference state $\ket{\Phi}$ \cite{Kutzelnigg:1997fk,Kong:2010kx,Shavitt:2009}.
 We obtain